 What should I wear?

 Loose trousers and a top with sleeves.
 This allows easy access to the most commonly used points on the lower legs, arms, abdomen, chest and back.
 It is also ideal for therapeutic massage which is usually given over light clothing.
 There are acupuncture points all over the body so in some cases you will need to undress to your underwear.

 Yes - please eat something light before treatment and avoid anything alcoholic.

 If you have had any medical tests recently please bring the results.

 What do I need to tell you?

-When you arrive you can tell me about your condition and I will ask lots of questions about your general health and lifestyle; family’s health; medical history and any medication you are taking.
+I will be keen to hear about your condition and I will ask a range of questions about your general health and lifestyle; family’s health; medical history and any medication you are taking.
 I will look at your tongue noting its shape, colour and coating and take your pulse on both wrists noting the quality, strength, rhythm and speed.
 I may examine areas of pain, tension, numbness or weakness.
 This will give me a broad and thorough picture of what is going on and from there I can make a diagnosis and design a course of treatment for you.

 What happens in the acupuncture treatment?

 Ultra fine, sterile acupuncture needles are gently inserted to stimulate specific acupuncture points.
 They will not necessarily be close to where you experience symptoms.
 For example, if you suffer from headaches needles might be inserted in your foot or hand.
 I generally use 6-12 needles which are left in for 20 minutes then removed.

 Usually when the needles are inserted there is no pain, sometimes there is a slight pricking, tingling or aching.
 These sensations are usually very brief and once the needles are in place most people feel very relaxed.